muntorg/munt-official/technical_documentation/gui_development.md

-Amongst various other frontends, Gulden has an electron based frontend that sits on top of our unified backend.
+Amongst various other frontends, Munt has an electron based frontend that sits on top of our unified backend.
 This makes contributing toward the user interface more accessible to a wider audience of developers.

 To get started tinkering with the electron frontend and/or contributing changes, these are the required steps: